awestover/enchantedForest/story/full_story.md

 This plan relied on Bob and Buchanan not dying in the immediate future however, and death recently had become a prospect which was drearily high probability.
 Memories of Bob's fight against the unicorn haunted him.
-And yet there was also a surpsiging spark of excitement during the battle: when Bob had realized that he could really naturally channel the Levant.
-The feel of his magical cane turned staff in his hand had been reasuring, a firm pillar admist the chaos of battle.
+And yet there was also a surprising spark of excitement during the battle: when Bob had realized that he could really naturally channel the Levant.
+The feel of his magical cane turned staff in his hand had been reassuring, a firm pillar amidst the chaos of battle.
 He would like to experience it again, although of course not in a dangerous situation.

 Buchanan walked over.
 "Hey Bob!
 You just get up?"
-Buchanan amicabally said, standing over Bob as Bob, groaning, finally got up at the sound of Buchanan's foot steps.
+Buchanan amicably said, standing over Bob as Bob, groaning, finally got up at the sound of Buchanan's foot steps.

 "It's impossible to tell when it's day and when it's night in these blasted